hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 In such a strait, whence comes upon thee, O Arjuna, this dejection, un-Aryan-like, disgraceful, and contrary to the attainment of heaven?

-Yield not to unmanliness, O son of Prithâ!
+Yield not to unmanliness, O son of Prithā!
 Ill doth it become thee.
 Cast off this mean faint-heartedness and arise, O scorcher of shine enemies!"

 In the Shlokas beginning with तं तथा कृपयाविष्टं, how poetically, how